Connect with us

 Do You Need a House Survey at All?

 Do you even need a homebuyer survey or even something more advanced in the first place?
 The answer is “yes” pretty much every time.
 No matter how much you might think you know about the property or the seller, you are taking on a huge financial risk if you make this commitment without using professional chartered surveying services to make sure that everything is in order.
-In fact, prior knowledge like that can spoil your opinion and make you blind to certain red flags.
-When working on their clients’ buildings, surveyors don’t have this burden and they can evaluate each project from a fresh perspective.
+Perhaps you are, for example, getting yourself ready to sell your existing home with companies such as Crawford Home Buyers before you move into a new dream property in your favorite area.
+If this is the case, you don’t want to find yourself suffering through the lengthy moving processes and then discovering that, when you move in, or further down the line, your new home doesn’t meet the standards you expect.
+It is much better to bite the bullet and invest in a pre-purchase survey to prevent this.

 House Survey Levels